-"Other penalties" consist of various penalties for late payments of indemnity benefits, awards or orders, failing to file required forms, etc. In fiscal-year 2014, a high percentage of "other penalties" assessed was due to insurers not filing a required form when requested by DLI.
-In fiscal-year 2015, most were assessed for the insurer's failure to file a Disability Status Report form or a Notice of Intention to Discontinue Workers' Compensation Benefits form after the employee had not returned to work within a certain period of time.
-Fiscalyear 2016 showed a rather dramatic drop in the number of "other penalties" assessed due to better compliance with requests to file forms.
-The increase in fiscal-year 2017 was due to the failure of a single third-party administrator to timely pay medical bills on behalf of multiple carriers.
+"Other penalties" consist of various penalties for late payments of indemnity benefits, awards or orders, failing to file required forms, etc..
+Fiscal-year 2016 showed a drop in the number of "other penalties" assessed, due to better compliance with requests to file forms.
+The increase in fiscal-year 2017 was due to the failure of a single third-party administrator to timely pay medical bills on behalf of multiple carriers and informs why fiscal-year 2018 returned to a more normal rate.